SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Related Work

-RSCD detects the object changes by comparing the semantic features of pixels representing the same geographical region.
-Deep learning neural networks have demonstrated their excellence in change detection and these methods are based on siamese structure~\cite{arxiv:changer, wang2023apd, peng2021siamrcr}.
-Existing supervised change detection methods often aim to improve model performance through network structure optimization or the incorporation of effective tricks, such as feature exchange~\cite{arxiv:changer, wang2023apd}, attention mechanism~\cite{tgars:dessn, tgars:darn, 9259045Dasnet, peng2020chained}, feature enhancement~\cite{tgars:dessn}.
+Deep learning neural networks have demonstrated their excellence in change detection~\cite{arxiv:changer, wang2023apd, peng2021siamrcr}.
+Existing supervised change detection methods focus on foreground representation learning by special tricks, such as feature exchange~\cite{arxiv:changer, wang2023apd,noman2024elgcnet,chen2025damnetdomainadaptationnetwork}, attention mechanism~\cite{tgars:dessn, tgars:darn, 9259045Dasnet, peng2020chained,2024huangSEIFNet,2025tan_swcd,tian2025semanticsversusidentitydivideandconquer}, feature enhancement~\cite{tgars:dessn, MDENet,xu2025hsacnethierarchicalscaleawareconsistency}.
 These supervised methods heavily rely on the availability of extensive labeled datasets and require training a separate model for each dataset.
-It results in overfitting issues, as the models become overly specialized to the dataset and the number of parameters rises.
-Consequently, the generalization performance of these models across different domains is significantly compromised.
+Recently, unsupervised change detection methods reduce reliance on annotated data, yet their detection performance is often constrained in practical scenarios.
+Some of the work use GANs~\cite{Ren_2021_GAN,zheng2023changen} and Diffusion~\cite{zhang2023diffucdunsupervised,Jong_2019_unsupCD,wen2023gcdddpm} technology to reconstruct images as unsupervised change detection.
+They predict changes by mathematical methods such as principal component analysis (PCA)~\cite{kpca,saha_2019_unsup,noh2022unsupervised,dcae}.
+Xu~\cite{GMCD} et al. design proprietary pseudo-labeling generation structures to assist the above process.
+However,most supervised and unsupervised methods face the shared limitations: many tend to overfit to the training data distribution, leading to degraded cross-domain generalization performance.

-Our method, based on the powerful prior knowledge of CLIP~\cite{radford2021learning}, demonstrates strong generalization on RSCD datasets through region alignment and pixel-wise text-vision contrastive learning.
+Based on the powerful prior knowledge of CLIP~\cite{radford2021learning}, we propose SCL, which demonstrates strong generalization on RSCD datasets.
+SCL achieves excellent performance on change detection datasets without any additional training.